Access Info (pdf download)

 The box office is located immediately on your left-hand side as you enter through the front doors.
 Guests collecting tickets at the box office will need to show the credit or debit card that they booked with and the email confirmation of booking that was sent at the time of booking.
 Proof of disability is not normally required, although we will monitor ticket sales and take any other action to prevent abuse of the concessions system.

-Accessible male and female toilets are located on the ground floor, just off the entrance foyer, next to the Jane Attenborough Studio.
+Accessible toilets are located on the ground floor, just off the entrance foyer, next to the Jane Attenborough Studio.
 Turn left as you enter the venue through the front doors and the toilets are on your right-hand side.
-Both sets of toilets have baby changing units installed in them.
+Both sets of toilets have push-pad door openers and have baby changing units installed in them.

 Customers with Medical Requirements